 6. Johnny Depp didn’t do the cameo because it was the final Elm Street film.
 He did it as a favor to Rachel Talalay

 Rachel Talalay knew Depp from her time producing Cry Baby, and based upon that felt comfortable asking him to come in as a favor for a half day’s work on Freddy’s Dead.
-Once on set, Talalay’s direction to Depp for how to play the parody of the “This is your brain on drugs” PSA was that “it should be dripping with teen sincerity.”
+Once on set, Talalay’s direction to Depp for how to play the parody of the “This is your brain on drugs” PSA was “it should be dripping with teen sincerity.”

 7. The guy who played Carlos, the hearing impaired kid, was originally supposed to play John Doe